isaachowen/mturks_assistant/README.md

 - Redundant HITs are collated and analyzed, and Mturks are scored, to create a trustworthiness index with which you the reviewer can use to prioritize, check, and reject or accept unreliable HITs.
 You can also reject or block unreliable Turks.
 - Use excel not csv because excel can be edited both by notebooks and manually.
 This works in google colab as well.

+### The pipeline directories
-### The directories created inside of the project directory represent the most granular view of the pipeline.
+These directories are created inside of the project directory and represent the most granular view of the pipeline.

 #### 1_mIn_unis
 The raw input file(s) for the MTurk project, placed here by the user.